 CDCR coaches help shape next generation

-Hundreds of young male and female athletes learned life’s lessons through the coaching of correctional staff at the California Substance Abuse and Treatment Facility and State Prison (SATF).
+Hundreds of young athletes learn life’s lessons through staff coaches at the California Substance Abuse and Treatment Facility and State Prison (SATF).

 “SATF is a very large part of the small community of the City of Corcoran and surrounding cities in the Central Valley,” said SATF Warden Theresa Cisneros.
 “Our staff are not just part of a community, they are active, involved and take great pride in providing life changing opportunities to our youth.”

-Here are some active examples of staff coaching for community groups:
+Here are some active examples of SATF staff coaches volunteering in the community:

 - Alan Shaw, Correctional Counselor II (CC II), 21 years’ experience coaching high school sports